-I am writing this SABO Deadlift Shoes review after a full 6 months of thorough testing.
+I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 I’ve put my SABO Deadlift Shoes through more than enough stress to give a fair assessment.
-All in all, I’ve worn them for 100+ hours of training, including both deadlift-specific and general weight training conditions.
+All in all, I wore them for 100+ hours of training, including both deadlift-specific and general weight training conditions.

 Lastly, I am a conventional deadlifter.
 However, I learned how to do sumo deadlifts and included a fair amount of it in my training so I could test how the shoes performed for this review.
 I included sumo pulls as warm ups and/or back off sets to my primary conventional work, and sometimes I’d do dedicated sumo sessions.

 Rated 4.8 out of 5 in Deadlift Shoes

 UPDATE: It’s been a few year years since originally writing this article and I’m still wearing my SABO Deadlift Shoes at least once per week.
 They’re smoother on the bottom but their overall construction is holding up very well.

 I would describe the construction quality of the SABOs as “good.”
 Not perfect, but definitely better than just “okay.”